 Monsignac barely survived.
-He had no food and his only source of water came from leaking sewage.
+He had no food, and his only source of water came from leaking sewage.
 When he was found, he had lost 60lbs, his wounds were festering, and he was severely dehydrated.

 There are numerous other earthquake survival stories about people being pulled out of the rubble.
-If I were ever to be trapped under earthquake rubble, I’d like to remember these stories to give me hope.
+If I were ever trapped under earthquake rubble, I’d like to remember these stories to give me hope.

 What to Do:

 - Stay Calm: Screaming will just use up your much-needed energy.
 You’ll need a clear, level head if you want to survive.